 The pouch of the female kangaroo is known as the marsupium – which is the latin term for ‘pouch’.

-Many creatures within Australia are marsupials, and predominant pouch-possessing creatures include wallabies, koalas, wallaroos, quokkas, possums, and wombats – making them perfectly suited to the unforgiving environment.
+Many creatures within Australia are marsupials, (see also: Why Are There So Many Marsupials In Australia?)and predominant pouch-possessing creatures include wallabies, koalas, wallaroos, quokkas, possums, and wombats – making them perfectly suited to the unforgiving environment.

 And there we have it, everything you need to know about kangaroos, and the rate at which they develop in their mother’s pouch.